Laws, Regulations & Annotations

 (C) Schedules or working papers used in connection with the preparation of tax returns and reports.

-(A) Machine-sensible records used to establish tax compliance shall contain sufficient source document (transaction-level) information so that the details underlying the machine-sensible records can be identified and made available to the board upon request.
+(A) Electronic records used to establish tax compliance shall contain sufficient source document (transaction-level) information so that the details underlying the electronic records can be identified and made available to the Board upon request.
 A taxpayer has discretion to discard duplicated records and redundant information provided the integrity of the audit trail is preserved and the responsibilities under this regulation are met.

 (2) ELECTRONIC DATA INTERCHANGE REQUIREMENTS.